Google Ads is a superb way to generate quality leads for Business to Business –

 AdWords – Google’s enormously successful pay-per-click (PPC) advertising system – can work for almost any type of business.

 4. Organise Your Ad Groups

-Using AdWords (or any PPC platform) requires time and money, but thousands of businesses have found that it’s time and money well spent, because AdWords delivers measurable ROI.
+Using Ads (or any PPC platform) requires time and money, but thousands of businesses have found that it’s time and money well spent, because AdWords delivers measurable ROI.

 Ad groups can help ensure that your ads are relevant to your keywords.
 For example, for your camera campaign, you may want to create separate ads for digital cameras and compact cameras.